John Lawrence Goheen: Allahabad Agricultural Institute

 In 1944, Goheen was elected as a principal of Allahabad Agricultural Institute, one of the oldest agricultural institutes in India located in Allahabad in north India.

 Jane Goheen

-His wife Jane Goheen worked as a teacher in academic and Bible classes in Sangli School.
-After Mr. Goheen's appointment to the Allahabad Agricultural Institute, Jane Goheen taught in the school of home economics, where Christian girls were trained to teach the women of India better ways of living and caring for their families.
+Goheen's wife, Jane, worked as a teacher in academic and Bible classes in Sangli School.
+After Goheen's appointment to the Allahabad Agricultural Institute, Jane taught in the school of home economics, where Christian girls were trained to teach the women of India better ways of living and caring for their families.
 During her last few years of service, she worked with the women of Kolhapur and surrounding villages, organizing them more effectively for the work of the church.
 She retired in 1952 and died in 1977.

 Death

-In September 1947 Goheen went to New York for specialized medical treatment.
-He died on February 3, 1948 at the age of 64.
+In September 1947, Goheen went to New York for specialized medical treatment.
+He died on February 3, 1948, at the age of 64.
 His collection of manuscripts, photographs, and correspondence is kept at the Presbyterian Historical Society in Philadelphia.